Preetam-Biswas/Task1-The-Sparks-Foundation/README.md

 ```
  1.Predict the percentage score of a student based on the number of study hours.

- 2.This is a simpe linear regression task as it involves just two variables.
+ 2.This is a Simple Linear Regression task as it involves just two variables- Hours and Scores.

  3.Python is used as the analysis tool.